aws-samples/aws-fault-injection-simulator-workshop/workshop/content/900-events/010-reinvent-2022/_index.en.md

 ## Lab 3 - Explore AZ outage simulations (30-40min)

-In the previous Labs, you have learned how to use built-in FIS template to terminate EC2 instances based on Tag, to inject controled fault.
+In the previous Labs, you have learned how to use built-in FIS template to terminate EC2 instances based on Tag, to inject controlled fault.
 You also learn how to do the same using SSM Document but this time based on AZ.
 SSM Document provides flexibility to design your experiment.
 It allows us to write custom experiment as long as we can script it!
 In this Lab, we are going to use SSM Document to simulate an AZ failure.

-Hypotheis: If there is AZ failure, the workload is able to scale and handle incoming load increases (because we are using multi-AZ!).
+Hypothesis: If there is AZ failure, the workload is able to scale and handle incoming load increases (because we are using multi-AZ!).

 To design this experiment to your system, you need to ask yourself what it means by AZ failure?
 For our Web Application, AZ failure means that:
 1. All the instances in the failure AZ are not able to accept the incoming load.
 AND